GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ## Overview

 The Public Opportunities API will facilitate users to utilize the Contract Opportunities REST API capability in the JSON format.
 <p><small><a href="#">Back to top</a></small></p>

 ## Getting Started

 ###	Authentication

-#### System Accounts
+#### System Account Authentication

-In order to utilize the Contract Opportunities REST API, a valid government System account must exist in the beta.SAM.gov system registered at the Office Location level in the hierarchy.
-To perform an operation, User account that is registered with beta.sam.gov should have either ‘Contracting Officer’ role or ‘Contracting Specialist’ role.
+In order to utilize the Contract Opportunities REST API, the following is required:
-To perform an operation, System Account should have Read and Write permissions under Contract Opportunity Domain
+* Valid beta.SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.

+#### User Account Authorization
+In order to perform an Opportunity API operation, the following is required:
+* beta.SAM.GOV user account with either ‘Contracting Officer’ role or ‘Contracting Specialist’ role. <br/>
-__Note:__ To submit any opportunity for an office, user should provide office org key or AAC (procurement/non-procurement).
+**Note:** To submit any opportunity for an office, user should provide Federal Hierarchy (FH) Organization Id or Activity Address Code (AAC) (procurement/non-procurement).

 <p><small><a href="#">Back to top</a></small></p>